Introduction to Zeetta Networks

 The deployment is in the National Composite Center (NCC), where the assets are basically chemical.
 They have a minimal time life cycle.
 So they have to be used within an hour or a few hours.
 This means that you have to track them to know what exactly they are as they move around the factory floor.
 So they can be used within the time limits that you have, and they have to be monitored continuously throughout the sort of journey from, you know, the creation of the moment they arrived from your factory door until the machines use them within the NCC.

 Now, this is obviously to improve productivity.
-Because you know, and you don’t waste time to find the resources, that also obviously to you know, to know where exactly things are right, you know, like better maintenance of in-use cost.
-The more important thing and for the network, slice and splice come into play is that we can allocate a dedicated network to actually track the assets as they move around the factory that’s within the factory.
+Because you know, and you don’t waste time to find the resources, that also obviously to, you know, to know where exactly things are right, you know, like better maintenance of in-use cost.
+The more important thing and for the network, slice, and splice to come into play is that we can allocate a dedicated network to actually track the assets as they move around the factory that’s within the factory.

 Hema Kadia – Can you also elaborate on the use case of closed-loop manufacturing?